 Bryan was raised in Minooka, Illinois and graduated from Minooka High School.
 He received a Bachelor of Arts in Political Science and a minor in English from Illinois Wesleyan University.
-While at Illinois Wesleyan, Bryan played on the baseball team.
-He was also an active member of the Sigma Chi Fraternity and served as Executive Vice President of Events for the Interfraternal Council.
-Additionally, he was inducted into Gamma Sigma Alpha, an academic honor society, Order of Omega, a leadership honor society, and Pi Sigma Alpha, a political science honor society.
+While at Illinois Wesleyan, Bryan played on the baseball team and was a member of the Sigma Chi Fraternity.
+He was also inducted into Gamma Sigma Alpha, an academic honor society, Order of Omega, a leadership honor society, and Pi Sigma Alpha, a political science honor society.

-Bryan graduated from The John Marshall Law School.
-While at The John Marshall Law School, Bryan was on the Dean’s List and actively participated in the trial advocacy program.
-He also coached a team in John Marshall’s annual 1L Intrascholastic trial advocacy competition, and his team won 1st place out of more than 20 teams.
+Bryan graduated from the University of Illinois Chicago School of Law (formerly John Marshall Law School).
+Bryan was on the Dean’s List and actively participated in the trial advocacy program.
+He also coached a team in the school’s annual 1L Intrascholastic trial advocacy competition, and his team won 1st place out of more than 20 teams.

 While in law school, Bryan worked as a 711 Intern at the Will County State’s Attorney’s office representing the State in misdemeanor cases where he successfully conducted numerous jury trials, bench trials, and DUI Summary Suspension hearings.